 with

 Now we are able to end the proof of \eqref{eqdidi}.
 Starting from the decomposition \eqref{decomp-n}, using the estimations \eqref{arghh}, \eqref{r1} and \eqref{rdeux}, we obtain

-We treat the last term in the right hand side of the above inequality.
-We need a Fernique's type lemma for the exponential moment of the H\"{o}lder norm of the trajectories of the fBm $B^H$.
+We treat the last term in the right-hand side of the above inequality.
+We need a Fernique's type lemma for the exponential moment of the H\" {o}lder norm of the trajectories of the fBm $B^H$.
 Such a result is stated in Lemma \ref{fernique} in the Appendix \ref{app1}.
-Chebishev's exponential inequality yields
+Chebyshev's exponential inequality yields

 where we have used \eqref{esti-exp} from Lemma \ref{fernique}.
 We recall that $ \epsilon_n\asymp n^{-(\gamma-1)/\gamma}$ where $n$ is the number of approximation points satisfying $n=t_n^\gamma$ with $\gamma>0$.
 We may write \eqref{yu2} as